Marvin Edeas - LinkedIn

 A World-acknowledged Scientist - Marvin Edeas

-As former Chair and a founder of the Mitochondria Society, Marvin Edeas co-edits the group's publication and is Chair of its yearly congress.
+As former Chair and a founder of the Mitochondria Society, Marvin Edeas (Linkedin) co-edits the group's publication and is Chair of its yearly congress.
 He chairs the worldwide conference "Targeting Microbiota and Mitochondria".
 Marvin Edeas chairs many committees, including that of the Congress on Targeting Mitochondria, Microbiota, Non-invasive Markers in Various Chronic Pathologies and Glycation & Maillard Reaction.

 Works and Publications - Marvin Edeas